wingkwong/leetcode-the-hard-way/tutorials/basic-topics/greedy.md

 ---
-title: "Greedy"
+title: 'Greedy'
-description: "Designing greedy algorithms to find a greedy strategy that produces an optimal solution to the problem"
+description: 'Designing greedy algorithms to find a greedy strategy that produces an optimal solution to the problem'
 hide_table_of_contents: false
 keywords:
   - leetcode